20 Ways to Use Cold Pressed Virgin Coconut Oil

 How to use it to stimulate energy production?

-Consume Bullet Coffee in the morning to stimulate your metabolism and keep your blood sugar levels low.
+Consume bullet coffee in the morning to stimulate your metabolism and keep your blood sugar levels low.
 Add 1-2 tsp of cold pressed virgin coconut oil in your black coffee (ideally without any addition of sugar) and enjoy it in the morning.
 This drink is sure to provide sustained energy and increase satiety levels, and may even support cognitive functions.

 Use Cold Pressed Virgin Coconut Oil For Oil Pulling